ashi-kamra/portfolio-akamra/docs/assignments/assignment1.md

 8. What kind of thing do you look out for when adding/friending someone you don’t know?
 9. How do you think about online safety/privacy as a guardian/child?

-10. What are some of your favorite/least favorite memories on social media platforms?11.
-How do you handle any negative experience?
+10. What are some of your favorite/least favorite memories on social media platforms?
+11. How do you handle any negative experience?
 12. Has social media changed the way you approach social interactions/meeting new people?
 13. When do you feel the safest on social media?
 14. When do you feel the least safe on social media?